 The characters &, %, and # are permitted in Preferred Terms or synonyms.

 The use of special characters should be the subject of decisions of principle to be taken for each language before translation.
-It is therefore helpful for the translator to have clear instructions regarding all types of typographical signs used in SNMED CT.
+It is therefore helpful for the translator to have clear instructions regarding all types of typographical signs used in SNOMED CT.
 The rules given in the Editorial Guide can be followed as long as they do not conflict with national spelling guidelines.

 4.3.8.6 Roman vs Arabic numerals